jrlanglois/jrl_env/configs/README.md

 # Configuration Files

 JSON configuration files that define what gets installed and configured on each platform.

+All configuration files use:
+* 4-spaces (not tabs)
-All configuration files use 4-space indentation and CRLF line endings.
+* CRLF line endings.
+  * This is my preference.
+I don't really care about yours!
+  * This shouldn't have an impact when providing your own hand-rolled configurations to the setup environment.

 ## Configuration Directory Specification